coverclock/com-diag-hazer/README.md

     $GPGSV,4,4,15,46,38,215,45,48,36,220,43,51,44,183,44*43\r\n

 However, I noticed that the elevation and azimuth for PRN 4 weren't actually
-zero: they were empty strings, although the SNR was a reasonable value.
+zero: they were empty strings, although the SNR was a reasonable (and changing over time) value.
 I coded up a change to Hazer to detect this and mark it, and to gpstool to display a '?' next to that SAT entry.
 I was able to test this before PRN 4 again dropped from view.

 PRN 4 reappeared about twenty minutes later.